The Museum Gift Shop has gifts to suit both residents and visitors alike.

 Our very own Dianne Freeman is the lady behind the popular Woollybitz.
 Her penguins and sheep are never on our shelves for very long!

-We stock beautiful cards and prints by local artist Vicky Chater and English artist Catherine Batsford.
+We stock beautiful cards and prints by local artist Vicky Chater and English artists Catherine Batsford and Michelle Winnard.

-Cards by other locally based artists include Richard Cockwell, Louise Clarke and Petra Gilding.
+Cards by other locally based artists include Richard Cockwell, Louise Clarke and Helen Davies.